Last updated in January 2021. Happy New Year!

-One day in 1884, Thomas Stevens departed California on a penny farthing and proceeded to become the first man in recorded history to cycle round the world.
-He did so carrying little more than a bag of gold and a pistol rolled up in a blanket, and became the first person in recorded history to cycle round the world.
+One day in 1884, Thomas Stevens left California on a bicycle, carrying a bag of gold and a pistol rolled up in a blanket, and became the first person in recorded history to cycle round the world.

-I don’t want to assume anything about your prior knowledge, so let’s start by laying out a few basic facts about bicycle panniers for cycle touring, before we get into the details.
+But I don’t want to assume anything about your prior knowledge, so let’s start by laying out the basics about panniers for cycle touring before we dive into the details.

 What Exactly Are Bicycle Panniers?

-Panniers are purpose‐made bags designed to be hung off the sides of a bicycle or motorbike (or, originally, slung over a pack animal).
-They almost always come in pairs, for what I hope are fairly obvious reasons of balance and stability.
+Panniers are purpose-made bags designed to be hung off the sides of a bicycle or motorbike (or, originally, slung over a pack animal).
+They are almost always designed to be used in pairs, for what I hope are obvious reasons of balance and stability.

 Do I Need Two Or Four Panniers (Or Something Else)?

-Two rear panniers alone can easily suffice for undemanding trips, such a summer jolly in the developed world with bike shops and campsites aplenty.
+Two rear panniers can be plenty for lightweight trips, such a summer ride in the developed world with lots of bike shops and campsites on your route.

-You might also get away with two rear panniers with a more minimal approach to packing, especially as camping equipment grows ever lighter and more minimal.
-You’ll often see more experienced riders taking this approach, because they’ve spent a long time learning what they don’t need.
+You might also use two rear panniers in the longer term with a minimal approach to packing, especially as camping equipment grows ever lighter.
+You’ll often see more experienced riders taking this approach, because they’ve spent a long time learning what they don’t need to pack.

 Increasingly you’ll also see a hybrid approach, with panniers supplemented by bikepacking luggage such as frame bags, seat packs and cockpit pouches.
-Panniers can then be removed and stored temporarily for shorter side trips on dirt roads, allowing much additional flexibility over the traditional setup.
+Panniers can then be removed and stored temporarily for shorter side trips, allowing more flexibility over the traditional setup.

 In any case, you’ll rarely see panniers used exclusively as a means of storing belongings and supplies.
-They’re almost always used alongside rack‐top bags, baskets, bar‐bags, backpacks, or other more easily accessible receptacles which don’t require dismounting and unpacking everything just to find one commonly‐used item.
+They’re almost always used alongside rack-top drybags, baskets, handlebar bags, backpacks, or other more easily accessible bags which don’t require you to stop and unpack everything just to find one commonly-used item.

-Sometimes, in very special cases such as deep winter, desert crossings, or just because you want to bring your guitar and jewellery-making kit, you might consider a trailer instead of or as well as panniers, which is a topic I’ve covered elsewhere.
+Sometimes, in very special cases such as deep winter, desert crossings, or just because you want to bring your guitar and jewellery-making kit, you might consider a trailer instead of (or as well as) panniers, which is a topic I’ve covered elsewhere.

 How Do Cycle Touring Panniers Vary In Design?

-Bicycle panniers for cycle touring (as opposed to shopping) come in a variety of sizes, colours and materials, and are generally labelled as ‘front’ or ‘rear’.
+Bicycle panniers for cycle touring (as opposed to panniers for, say, grocery shopping) come in a variety of sizes, colours and materials, and are generally labelled as ‘front’ or ‘rear’.
 They usually (though not always) are sold in pairs, sometimes with differences between left and right, and sometimes without.

 Front panniers tend to be smaller, and for good reason: whatever weight you’re carrying on the front wheel will feed directly into the steering and handling of your bike.
 Lighter is therefore better, particularly on rough roads.